nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### **Main Success Scenario (MSS):**
 1. The Salesperson issues the `find` command with one or more keywords as input.
 2. The system performs a case-insensitive search of the contact list, matching contacts whose names contain any of the keywords provided (an OR search).
-  - The search matches only full words in the name field and ignores the order of keywords.
+   * The search matches only full words in the name field and ignores the order of keywords.
 3. The system displays a list of contacts that match at least one of the keywords.
-4. The system shows a success message: "Search results for `<keywords>` displayed."
+4. The system shows a success message: `<Number of persons matching the search> persons listed!`

    **Use case ends.**